 Did You Know?

 left the Lo Wei Motion Picture Company to join Golden Harvest, he advised Jackie Chan

 to decide for himself whether or not to stay with Wei Lo

 .
-Chan began work on the film, but then broke his contract and joined Golden Harvest.
-This prompted Lo to blackmail him with triads, and to blame Willie Chan
+Chan began work on the movie, but then broke his contract and joined Golden Harvest.
+This prompted Lo to blackmail him with Triads, and to blame Willie Chan

 , allowing Chan to stay with Golden Harvest.
-In order to complete the film, Lo hired stunt doubles to take Chan's place in the remainder of the film, and used alternative takes and reused footage from the first film.
-Chan mentions that the end product of the film was so bad that he even tried to stop it from being released by going to court, but Lo released the film regardless.
+In order to complete the movie, Lo hired stunt doubles to take Chan's place in the remainder of the movie, and used alternative takes and re-used footage from the first movie.
+Chan mentions that the end product of the movie was so bad, that he even tried to stop it from being released by going to court, but Lo released it regardless.
 See more

 When Heaven and Earth burn down the house with Chan Chi-Pei in it and Chan Chi-Pei comes out burning, the protection mask of the stuntman is clearly visible.
 See more

 Follows Xiao quan guai zhao